Implementation is done through OS agent running on each Oracle Solaris host (LDOM/CDOM/Global Zone/Zone).

 Installation summary

-- Allow TCP connection initiated from Windows LPAR2RRD Hyper-V agent server to XorMon NG server on port 8162
+- Allow TCP connection initiated from Windows LPAR2RRD Hyper-V agent server to XorMon server on port 8162

 - PowerShell version 3 and higher only is supported on Windows hosts